tchayen/topojson-osm-fetch/README.md

 ### Fetching data

-Fetching data from Open Street Map is based on Overpass and its OverpassQL.
+Fetching data from Open Street Map is based on Overpass API and its OverpassQL.
 It is really flexible and allows for querying quite complex relations between elements, but for now this lib uses only the following one:

 ```bash
 [out:json];